codefaux/docker-dns-gen/README.md

-# Docker DNS-gen
+# docker-dns-gen

+## How it works

-dns-gen sets up a container running Dnsmasq and [docker-gen]. docker-gen generates a configuration for Dnsmasq and reloads it when containers are started and stopped.
+docker-dns-gen sets up a container running dnsmasq and [docker-gen]. docker-gen generates a configuration for dnsmasq and reloads it when containers are started and stopped. dnsmasq resolves only these containers, to all ifaces.

 It will provide thoses domain:
 - `container_name.docker`